UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 module load star/2.7.11a-hdp2onj
 STAR --runThreadN 7 --runMode genomeGenerate --genomeDir /path-to-directory/ --genomeFastaFiles ./genomic.fasta --sjdbGTFfile ./genome.gtf --sjdbOverhang 150
 ```
 - For large genomes, more memory might be required for STAR alignment.
-For example, STAR alignment of the wheat genome (16 Gbp) required 422 GB memory and STAR alignment of the Nicotiana tabacum genome (4.5 Gbp) required 139 GB memory.
+For example, STAR alignment of the wheat genome (16 Gbp) required 422 GB memory on 7 CPUs and STAR alignment of the Nicotiana tabacum genome (4.5 Gbp) required 139 GB memory on 7 CPUs.

 **4. STAR mapping**
-- The following script was used for STAR mapping of paired-ended trimmed RNA-seq datasets:
+- The following script was used for STAR mapping of paired-end trimmed RNA-seq datasets:
 ```
 #!/bin/bash
 #SBATCH --job-name=star-map